-for employees represented by the united mine workers of America under western coal wage agreements summary plan description effective january 1, 2022 human energy. yours.TM
+for employees represented by the united mine workers of America under western coal wage agreements summary plan description effective january 1, 2025 human energy. yours.TM

-This document describes the terms of the Pension Plan of Chevron Mining Inc. for Employees Represented by the United Mine Workers of America under Western Coal Wage Agreements (the Plan or the "UMWA Plan") as of January 1, 2022.
+This document describes the terms of the Pension Plan of Chevron Mining Inc. for Employees Represented by the United Mine Workers of America under Western Coal Wage Agreements (the Plan or the "UMWA Plan") as of January 1, 2025.
 The original effective date of the Plan was December 6, 1977.
 The information presented here constitutes the summary plan description (SPD) of the Plan as required by the Employee Retirement Income Security Act of 1974 (ERISA).
 Since this is a summary, the description doesn't cover every provision of the Plan.
-Many complex concepts have been simplified or omitted in order to present a more understandable Plan description.
+Many complex concepts have been simplified or omitted i to present a more understandable Plan description.
 If the Plan description is incomplete or if there's any inconsistency between the information provided here and the official Plan text, the provisions of the official Plan text will prevail to the extent permitted by law.

-If you have questions regarding the Plan, or if you are planning for your retirement, please contact the HR Service Center at 1-888-825-5247 (1-832-854-5800 outside the U.S.).
+If you have questions regarding the Plan, or if you are planning for your retirement, please contact the HR Service Center (see the Benefit Contact Information section in this SPD).